ayushgp/ayushgp.github.io/_posts/2019-11-3-scaling-websockets-using-sharedworkers.md

 $ npm install --save ws express
 ```

-Once you have this, create a index.js file with the following code to set up your static server serving files from `public` directory and at port 3000 and running a `ws` server at port 3001:
+Once you have this, create a index.js file with the following code to set up your static server serving files from `public` directory at port 3000 and running a `ws` server at port 3001:

 ```js
 const  express  =  require("express");